HCAC Enrolment Policies

 - Any personal information provided to the school will be processed by the School for the purposes of administration, research, the provision of teaching services in drama, the organisation of performances and for the administration of the School’s statutory obligations under legislation relating to students.

 - Students can be assured that the School will not disclose the information to third parties for marketing purposes.
 The School itself may use this information to provide Students with marketing information.

 - By registering for a workshop you are deemed to consent to the use of such Personal Data for the above purposes.

 - The School reserves the right to use professional photos and videos taken of any students past or present in classes and in productions on publicity materials relating to the School and its work.

-- Auditions, rehearsals, classes and performances or any other material may not be recorded or broadcast by any student without the permission of the School.
+- Auditions, rehearsals, classes and performances or any other material may not be recorded or broadcast by any student or public members without the permission of the School.